 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk and price risk.
 The Company's functional currency is the Canadian dollar.
+The Company is exposed to currency risk in expenses and accounts payable for transactions incurred in Mexican Pesos.
 The Company does not use any form of derivative or hedging instruments to reduce its foreign currency risk.
 The Company is not affected by price risk.
 Management believes market risk is low.